wso2/testgrid/docs/Infrastructure-Deployment-Scenarios-Repository-Structure.md

     excluded-from:
       - scenario20
 ```
+#### Deploy Config Value Sets:
+There will be different config value sets which have been identified as prerequisites for the one or more scenarios.
+These product level config changes and required artifacts are stored under config-sets directory in the integration-tests repository.
+Inside the each config directories there are steps mentioned as in shell scripts to deploy configs.
+TG will generate an archive for each config directory and copy it to all the server instances and extract it and then run the entrypoint(shell script file: TBD) which is in the archived directory.

 In summary, we discussed execution scripts and metadata configuration files here.
 Following chart describes everything under one place: